FK Bodø/Glimt: Top-Division debut and 1980s decline

 After a glorious top-division debut in 1977 — second place in the league and the cup, both against Lillestrøm — Bodø/Glimt played four seasons at the top level before relegation in 1980, finishing last at 12th place.

-The 1980s were the darkest hours in the club history, with Bodø/Glimt playing in the 2nd division and the regional 3rd division.
+The 1980s were the darkest hours in the club's history, with Bodø/Glimt playing in the 2nd division and the regional 3rd division.
 For a couple of years in the mid-1980s, they weren't even the best team in Bodø, with rivals Grand Bodø surpassing them in the standings.
 But the tide turned in 1991.
 With coach Jan Muri in charge, Glimt was promoted to 1st division.
-The following season they hired Trond Sollied as coach, and the team won the 1st division in the 1992 season.
-At last, in 1993, Bodø/Glimt was back in the top-division, and as in the debut season of 1977 they took second place in the league.
+The following season, they hired Trond Sollied as coach, and the team won the 1st division in the 1992 season.
+At last, in 1993, Bodø/Glimt was back in the top division, and as in the debut season of 1977, they took second place in the league.
 This time they also managed to win the cup final (a 2–0 win over Strømsgodset).
 The Cup-Championship was the crowning of three remarkable seasons, going from 2nd division to 2nd place in the top-division in only three years — an achievement rarely seen in the Norwegian league system.

 Rollercoaster years

 Since reentering the top division Bodø/Glimt have had a rather checkered performance-chart.
 A good league performance one season has usually been followed with near relegation the next.
 This was illustrated with the 1993 and 1994 seasons when Glimt won the cup and became league runners-up, in 1994 only a better goal-difference allowed Bodø/Glimt to stay in the top division.

-Midfielder Runar Berg was a key player for the team until 2010, with over 300 appearances for Bodø/Glimt.

 Another example of the rollercoaster ride of Bodø/Glimt league performance is the 2003 and 2004 seasons.
 In 2003 season the club finished runner-up behind league valedictorians Rosenborg.
 The team also lost the 2003 Norwegian Cup final to Rosenborg.
 In the 2004 season Glimt finished third last and had to play a two-game qualification match against Kongsvinger to avoid relegation.
 Glimt lost the first game 0–1 in Kongsvinger, but soundly defeated Kongsvinger in Bodø by the score of 4–0, winning 4–1 on aggregate.

 After the club's comeback in 1993, Glimt played continuously in the Norwegian top division for 12 seasons, for a total of 16 top division seasons.
 In the 2005 season however, Bodø/Glimt was relegated.